Sianes/TFM/repeats.md

 8. Final Results

 We obtained about 58% repeats in P. cultriples genome and around 27% repeats in S. couchii genome.
 These values are more consistent in relation to their genome size, if we compare with the results of other amphibians.

+9. Run RepeatMasker in transcriptomes

+We also launch the commands to obtain the abundance of transposable elements in the transcriptome, i.e. their transcriptional activity at development time, but is still running...